lenra-io/docs/src/markdown/features/routes.md

 }
 ```

-It is also possible to use path parameters for your routes.
-For example you could go with these routes:
+You can utilize path parameters for your routes.
+For instance, you can use these routes:

 ```json
 [